CodeMantra/FrontLineEd/README.md

 # FrontLineEd
-Please download the zip file StringConversion.
+Please download the zip file FrontLineSample.
 This is a console application developed using Visual Studio 2015 community edition.